grpc/grpc.io/content/en/blog/mobile-benchmarks.md

 ## gRPC vs. HTTP JSON

 To benchmark RPC calls, we want to measure end-to-end latency and bandwidth.
 To do this, we ping pong with a server for 60 seconds, using the same message each time, and measure the latency and message size.
 The message consists of some fields for the server to read, and a payload of bytes.
 We compared gRPC's unary call to a simple RESTful HTTP JSON service.
-The gRPC benchmark creates a channel, and starts a unary call that repeats when it recieves a response until 60 seconds have passed.
+The gRPC benchmark creates a channel, and starts a unary call that repeats when it receives a response until 60 seconds have passed.
 The response contains a proto with the same payload sent.

 Similarly for the HTTP JSON benchmarks, it sends a POST request to the server with an equivalent JSON object, and the server sends back a JSON object with the same payload.